-If you do not comply with these conditions, the registration may be subject to cancellation in accordance with FIFRA Section 6(e).
+If these conditions are not complied with, the registration may be subject to cancellation in accordance with FIFRA section 6(e).
 Your release for shipment of the product bearing the amended labeling constitutes acceptance of these conditions.

-If you have questions about this letter, please contact John Bazuin at (703)305-7381 and bazuin.john@epa.gov.
+If you have any questions about this letter, please contact John Bazuin at (703)305-7381 or bazuin.john@epa.gov.